nyp-limkc/blackboard_filerename/README.md

             ]
         }
         ```
 1. Copy and paste the contents from `{"Admin1":"Name1", "Admin2":"Name2",.....}` into a file *students.json* (for eg).
 Save this file in the "FileRename" folder.
-See the sample_students.json for the template file.
+See the sample_students.json for the expected outcome.
 1. Open *students.json* in any text editor.
 Remove special characters from student's name.
 For eg, / or '
 1. Repeat the above few steps for different module groups, probably just name the json file as some unique name.